mhearne-usgs/polytri/README.md

 </pre>

-Currently the usage is as a Python library:
+Usage as a Python library:

 <pre>
 from polytri.polytri import getTriangles